 There are many scholarships available throughout the year; some are open to everyone while others are offered to Indigenous students in specific programs.
 We would like to encourage you to apply to scholarships open to the general population as well!

-The Otsenhákta Student Centre tries its best to keep students informed via Facebook, the e-newsletter and bulletin boards.
+The Otsenhákta Student Centre tries its best to keep students informed via Facebook, our newsletter and bulletin boards.
 Stay connected by joining these communication tools!
 Research the following websites for key scholarship and bursary programs for Indigenous students:

 - Indspire